 This post was originally published on A Globe Well Travelled in 2016.
-I’m currently updating some older content with fresh information so that we’re all inspired to continue travelling!
+The content has been revised and updated with fresh information.

 I enjoyed Copenhagen way more than I thought I would.